 DPD informs you by e-mail about the schedule of the delivery.
 In the event of an inconvenient delivery, you can reschedule or have the package delivered to your neighbours or a collection point.

-All products are picked, packed and shipped from our on-site warehouse in The Hague.
+All products are picked, packed and shipped from The Hague.

 Shipping is free of charge for orders over €24.
 For orders under €24 there’s a €2,50 shipping fee.